sfinnie/CategoryTheoryCourseNotes/posets/posets-by-example.md

 The arrows are straightforward: we must `Define Requirements` before `Write Code`, and `Write Code` before `Test Solution`.
 We can also combine those according to rule (2) - so `Define Requirements` before `Test Solution`.

 What about the loop?
 That's OK according to rule 1.
-It says it's OK for `Define Requirements` to come before itself.
+It says any task must be "less than or equal to" itself.  `Define Requirements` equals itself, so it satisfies rule 1 (as do all the others in the loop, for the same reason).

 Note also there's no arrow connecting `Write Code` and `Write Tests`.
 Again, that's fine: there's nothing in the rules to say *every* task must be related to every other.